Easy Chocolate Shards/Bark

 The chocolate stuck to the parchment paper.
 Did not work well at all

 I’m sorry this did not work out for you.
-It may have been the type of chocolate you used.
-Did you use baking chooclate or chocolate chips?
+I may have not been set enough or it may have been the type of chocolate you used.
+Did you use baking chocolate or chocolate chips?

 Thank you for the instructions on how to make chocolate shards.
 I was a little intimated but it worked out perfectly and I thrilled with my cake!
 Thanks!